liliangzhi110/E2EIR/README.md

 For training, validating, and testing the proposed network,we employ the PS-RGB(RGB), Multispectral(MS), andSAR-Intensity(SAR) datasets from the SpaceNet [32] dataset.

-In addition to the dataset itself, we have provided the scripts for data generation with our autopilot agent.
-To generate data
+In addition to the dataset itself, we have provided the scripts for data generation.
+To generate data,using the py file in the XXX folder

 ```Shell